 It’s estimated that up to 80 percent of adults experience persistent symptoms of lower back pain at some point in their lives, and about 31 million Americans struggle with the condition at any given time.
 That leaves many searching for lower back pain relief.

-Given its extremely high prevalence rate — whether due to a weak psoas muscle, sciatic nerve pain or some other cause — it’s not surprising that lower back pain is considered the single leading cause of disability worldwide according to the American Chiropractic Association, with half of all American workers reporting having occasional back troubles each year.
+Given its extremely high prevalence rate — whether due to a weak psoas muscle, sciatic nerve pain or some other cause — it’s not surprising that lower back pain is considered the leading cause of disability worldwide, according to the World Health Organization, with half of all American workers reporting having occasional back troubles each year.
 Naturally, this leads to millions searching for lower back pain relief.

 Lower back pain can be mild to very severe depending on its underlying causes, how long it’s been left untreated and the state of someone’s overall health.
 Although people of all ages experience low back pain — including both athletes and those who are sedentary — middle-aged to older adults (especially when they’re overweight) are most likely to develop severe symptoms and, therefore, can benefit from lower back pain relief remedies.

 The good news regarding back pain is this: Most cases of lower back pain are believed to be due to “mechanical” problems of the musculoskeletal system rather than serious illness or chronic health problems.

 Abnormalities, weakness, and added stress placed on the bones, joints, ligaments and muscles can all contribute to back problems.
 The most common causes of low back pain include: